 LOCATION & CONTACT

-The village of Prokopi is only a few minutes walk away.
+Candili sits on the edge of the village of Prokopi, so it takes a few minutes to walk down into the centre.
 It is a living village, complete with church bells and travelling fish mongers.
-The village can provide for all basic shopping needs.
-There are a number of tavernas, coffee houses and bars in the village, and more variety further afield.
+The village can provide for all basic shopping needs and there are a number of tavernas, cafes and bars.
+Prokopi also hosts the church of St John the Russian, whose relics lie within, attracting pilgrims for his miracle-performing powers.
 You will find banks and a post office, as well as slightly more sophisticated shops in the larger village of Mandoudi 10 minutes away by car.
-Prokopi hosts the church of St John the Russian, whose relics lie within, attracting pilgrims for his miracle-performing powers.

-The surrounding area: there are a number of delightful mountain and seaside villages within easy distance, including the old picturesque fishing town of Limni with its narrow streets and waterside tavernas.
-There are remote monasteries, the spa town of Aidipsos and many beautiful beaches.
-There is an archaeological site and museum in the town of Eretria, and Delphi is only a couple of hours away by car.
+The closest beaches are a fifteen minute drive away and there are several delightful mountain and seaside villages within easy distance, including the old picturesque fishing town of Limni with its narrow streets and waterside tavernas.
+At Eretria, south of Halkis, there is an archaeological site and museum and Delphi is a couple of hours away by car.